-Jay* was just nine years old but had already experienced four foster placements and an adoption disruption, and his new carers knew that rebuilding his trust in adults would be a long and difficult process.
+Jay* was just nine years old but had already experienced four foster placements and an adoption breakdown.
+His new carers, Geoff Hodgson and Stephen Garry, knew that rebuilding his trust in adults would be a long and difficult process.

-There’d been heavy rain that day and around a mile from their village Geoff found the lane ahead flooded.
+There had been heavy rain that day and, around a mile from their village, Geoff found the lane ahead flooded.
 He edged his Land Rover forward, not sure how deep the water was, and in less than a minute the water had risen and was swirling halfway up the sides of the car.

-He climbed out through his window and his brother passed Jay through the back window where Geoff, a former captain in the Army, hoisted him on to his shoulders.
+He climbed out through his window; his brother passed Jay through the back window where Geoff, a former captain in the army, hoisted him onto his shoulders.

 The four abandoned the car and made their way to the only house with lights on.

 “The man who lived there came to the door and we explained what had happened and asked if we could come in.
 But he shook his head and said they were just about to have their tea, and we’d have to go the pub half a mile away,” Geoff recalled.
 “We couldn’t believe it.”

 Back at home, the flood waters had entered their house, and Stephen was upstairs with their dog, waiting to see if they needed to evacuate.
 Eventually the water receded but the couple and Jay had to move into a rented house in the village.

 “We were lucky we had somewhere to go,” said Geoff, “but clearing the mess in our house and replacing nearly all our furniture and belongings took months.
 We told our social worker our concerns about losing Jay, but as we had alternative accommodation and they were keen for the placement to work they were happy for him to stay with us.”

 When the flood water had gone down, Geoff returned to his car to find thieves had waded through the water and stolen Jay’s Christmas presents.